The Hole (2001 film): Plot

-Liz, Mike, and Geoff gradually run out of food and water.
-When Mike discovers that Geoff is hoarding a Coca-Cola in his backpack, he attacks him in a fit of rage and kills him by beating his head repeatedly on the floor.
-Liz suggests a suicide pact whereupon Mike professes his love for her; this prompts her to climb the ladder to the shelter's entrance and unlock the door.
-When Mike discovers that she had the key all along he attempts to chase after her, rapidly climbing the ladder and causing it to break.
-Mike falls, is impaled by the broken ladder, and dies.
+Liz, Mike and Geoff gradually run out of food and water.
+Attempting to stop the situation from deteriorating further, Liz tries to tell Mike that she has had the key all along, when he overhears Geoff opening a can of Coca-Cola he had been hoarding in his backpack.
+Mike attacks Geoff in a fit of rage and kills him by beating his head repeatedly on the floor (with another flash forward to Geoff's body at the morgue).
+After a few more days, Liz suggests a suicide pact whereupon Mike tries to dissuade her, saying that she's the only thing that has kept him going and professing his love for her.
+After he falls asleep, Liz finally climbs up the ladder to the shelter's entrance and unlocks the door.
+When Mike asks her how she managed this, she explains that she has had the key all along and that the entire ordeal was a plan to get close to him.
+Enraged at the fact that she allowed their friends to die, Mike attempts to chase after her, rapidly climbing the ladder (which has previously been shown as unstable) and causing it to break.
+He falls and is fatally impaled by the broken ladder.